rohrerj/scion/doc/BorderRouter.md

 ## Number of processing routines (N)
 By configuring the number of processing routines one can specify the number of goroutines that are able to process packets in parallel.
-A default value could be 4 to 8 times the number of border router interfaces.
+A default value could be the number of border router interfaces.

 ## Number of slow-path processing routines (M)
 By configuring the number of slow-path processing routines one can specify the number of goroutines that process the packets on the slow-path.
-A default value could be the same number as we have border router interfaces.
+A default value could be 1 or 2.

 ## Processing packets channel size
 Since each processing routine has a queue of packets to process and all packets not fitting in the queue are dropped, one has to specify a reasonable queue size.
-A default value could be 256.
+A default value could be 1024.

 # Considerations for future work
-## Multiple Receivers per Border Router interface
+## Multiple receivers per border router interface
 We could deploy multiple packet receivers per border router interface and use eBPF to make sure that all packets that belong to the same flow are received by the same receiver.
 Because the rest remains unchanged we would still have the "no-reordering" guarantee and significantly